 - Dedicated & Consistent Funds for Staff Education and Training: Training and education of each ECLS team member is foundational to patient safety, effective use of extracorporeal therapies, and the success of the ECLS program.
 Didactics, simulation lab, and proctored clinical hours are necessary components of an ECLS training program.
 Funds should be specifically allocated to each of these training areas to ensure full team completion. - Team Staffing: A consistent and well-established staffing model ensures that the ECLS team has adequate coverage for the number of patients in house plus room for any referrals, transfers, or consultations.
-Many ECLS centers use an n+1 model, where the number of staff available is scaled to the number of patients currently on ECLS plus 1 more patient.
-If another patient is added to the ECLS team's care, the +1 staffer will care for the added patient, and an on-call person is contacted to fill the +1 role.
-Other staffing models include hybrid or flexible staffing models.
-A Level 1 Center will have a clearly defined staffing plan, including roles and responsibilities for the ECLS team. - Financial Support of Resources, Technology, and Program Needs: ECLS is resource-intense; required elements include high startup costs (equipment, staff, education and training) plus ongoing needs (continuing education, certification, maintenance of training).
+Due to variations in patient volume, Level 3 ECLS Centers may use an n+1 model, a flexible staffing model (1:2 or 2:3 providers per ECLS patient), or other arrangements.
+Level 3 Centers should ensure that the ECLS team is adequately staffed for the current or projected number of ECLS patients, including roles and responsibilities for the ECLS team. - Financial Support of Resources, Technology, and Program Needs: ECLS is resource-intense; required elements include high startup costs (equipment, staff, education and training) plus ongoing needs (continuing education, certification, maintenance of training).
 ECLS team members are highly trained.
-Dedicated space is necessary (e.g., adequate space for training, equipment storage, equipment deployed during patient care, space for patient ambulation).
+Dedicated space is necessary (e.g., adequate space for training,

+- equipment storage, equipment deployed during patient care, space for patient ambulation).
 The institution and the ECLS program must have a reasonable expectation of the costs associated with ECLS care.
 While patient care revenues can offset ECLS care costs, financial drivers should be but one consideration when developing an ECLS program.
-An ECLS program with the equipment, space, and programmatic needs met will be a safe and reliable ECLS program.

-- Credentialing and Privileging: Institutions should establish the competencies and means of demonstrating knowledge that will be used to grant ECLS privileges.
+An ECLS program with the equipment, space, and programmatic needs met will be a safe and reliable ECLS program. - Credentialing and Privileging: Institutions should establish the competencies and means of demonstrating knowledge that will be used to grant ECLS privileges.
 ELSO provides a list of metrics that are important in ECLS care, by role or care type.
-Privileging processes should be in place based on these (and other) competencies.
+ECLS credentialing processes should include these and any other competencies deemed necessary by the institution and ECLS program.
 Remediation plans should be available for those providers that require more support.
-The ECLS program and the institution must jointly decide how, when, and why each provider is granted ECLS care privileges, and must further specify which mode(s) and role(s) cannulation, management, or otherwise that a provider has been granted.
+The ECLS program and the institution must jointly decide how, when, and why each provider is granted ECLS care privileges, and must further specify which mode(s) and role(s) cannulation and/or management that a provider has been granted.
 ECLS credentialing is fully described later in this document. - Policies & Processes: ECLS-related policies and procedures should be in place.
 These should be developed by the ECLS team and updated regularly based on new evidence that may require updated policies and procedures.
 The ECLS team should be able to update relevant content when needed.
 Content should refer to the most recent evidence and guidance from ELSO or other societies, depending on the specific policy or procedure.

-In summary, the relationship between and referring institution and a Level 1 Center should be collaborative.
+The relationship between and referring institution and a Level 3 Center should be collaborative.
 An ECLS program should be able to adequately advocate for its needs; meanwhile, the institution should recognize the value of an ECLS program to its portfolio of care services.
-The mutual respect shown for one another serves to benefit the patients and families served by the institution.
+Financial drivers considered, an ECLS program should exist for the benefit and safety of an institution's patients.